1. Provide a safe supportive breast cancer community.

 So, pop the kettle on, make a cup of (green) tea and let’s get started….

-(Disclaimer: Please note that I am not a doctor, psychologist, surgeon, or other medical professional, I am just someone who has travelled the breast cancer road.
-Nothing in this website is intended to be taken as professional, medical or definitive advice.
-It merely contains tips and advice based on my experience together with information which I have researched from some excellent websites and books (all of which are listed in my useful links/resources section).
-I urge you to dip into some of the excellent professional websites such as those listed in the useful links/resources section and ALWAYS talk to your medical team about concerns and questions relating to your cancer journey and treatment plan.)
+Disclaimer: Nothing in this website is intended to be taken as professional, medical or definitive advice.
+It merely contains tips and advice based on our experience together with information which we have researched from some excellent websites and books (all of which are listed in my useful links/resources section).
+We urge you to dip into some of the excellent professional websites such as those listed in the useful links/resources section and ALWAYS talk to your medical team about concerns and questions relating to your cancer journey and treatment plan.